singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 1 row in set (0.001 sec)
 ```

-Finally, to make sure that Redpanda is receiving data lets tail a test topic and
+To make sure that Redpanda is receiving data lets tail a test topic and
 see what the hello simulator is saying:

 ```bash